Khary Campbell

-Khary K. Campbell /ˈkɛəri/ (born April 4, 1979) is a former American football linebacker in the National Football League for the Dallas Cowboys, New York Jets, Washington Redskins and Houston Texans.
-He played college football at Bowling Green.
+Khary K. Campbell /ˈkɛəri/ (born April 4, 1979) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys, New York Jets, Washington Redskins and Houston Texans.
+He played college football for the Bowling Green Falcons.

-Early years
+Early life

 Campbell played at Sylvania Southview High School in Sylvania, Ohio, where he was a three-year starter at free safety, while also starting at halfback and wide receiver.
 As a junior, he registered 83 tackles, 5 interceptions and received first-team All-NLL honors.

 As a senior, he compiled 134 tackles, 65 carries for 385 yards, 5 rushing touchdowns, 47 receptions for 717 yards and 6 receiving touchdowns, earning All-Northern Lakes League honors.
 He also ran the 200 and 400 metres in track.

 College career

 Campbell accepted a football scholarship from Bowling Green.
 He played free safety in 2 games as a true freshman, until suffering sprained ligaments in his lower back and being redshirted.

 As a redshirt freshman, he started 11 games at outside linebacker in the team's new 4-3 defense, making 75 tackles (third on the team), 3 tackles for loss, 2 forced fumbles and 2 fumble recoveries.
 As a sophomore, he appeared in 8 games, tallying 50 tackles (fourth on the team).

 As a junior, he started 9 games, collecting 95 tackles (led the team), 8 passes defensed and one interception returned for a touchdown, while playing under head coach Urban Meyer.

 As a senior, he posted 79 tackles (led the team), 5 tackles for loss, 2 sacks, one interception, 5 forced fumbles, while being named second-team All-MAC selection and a team captain.
 He finished his college career with 299 tackles, ten forced fumbles, five fumble recoveries and two interceptions.